Kazhugu (1981 film): Production

-A bus had been built for the film resembling a caravan which had many facilities like kitchen, bathroom, bedroom, mini parking area.
-The bus had been burnt for the film's climax to make the scene look natural.
+Since a bus plays an pivotal role in the film's story, Panchu Arunachalam's brother Lakshmanan and art director Babu bought a bus from Bangalore.
+This bus had been built for the film resembling a caravan which had many facilities like kitchen, bathroom, bedroom, mini parking area.

 Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics by Panchu Arunachalam.